donour/LotusECMLogger/README.md

 ## Developer TODOs

+### Architecture
+- **Every diagnostic operation opens its own J2534 device session.** There are 22 `J2534Session.Open()` call sites across 12 service classes, and six controls carry an `IsLoggerActive` flag whose only job is to disable themselves while another operation owns the device — which is why the UI is full of "stop logging to use X".
+Fix: a session broker that owns one open device and leases channels per operation, so DTC reads, vehicle info and ABS telemetry can run alongside logging.
+This is also the natural home for pass-thru device selection (see UI / UX), and would let most of the `IsLoggerActive` gating be deleted.
+Large change that touches every service — land regression tests first (see Code Quality).

+### Stability
+- **`OBDLoggerControl.SafeUIInvoke` uses blocking `Invoke`.** The J2534 polling thread blocks until the UI thread has processed each batch, so any UI hitch costs sample rate directly.
+It also stalls the error path: `Logger_ExceptionOccurred` is raised on the logger thread and marshalled with `Invoke`, and its handler calls `Stop()`, which joins the very thread parked inside that `Invoke` — the UI freezes until the 2 s and 1 s join timeouts expire.
+Fix: `BeginInvoke`, or better, have the worker publish to a snapshot and let a UI timer render it at a fixed rate.
+- **A single transient bus error ends the logging session permanently.** Any exception in the logger loop stops logging and raises a modal dialog; there is no retry or reconnect.
+A dropped frame or a momentary interface glitch should not end a dyno pull.
+- **`SetThreadExecutionState` is called on the hot path and cleared on the wrong thread.** `OBDLoggerControl.Logger_DataLogged` P/Invokes it on every UI batch where once at start and once at stop would do. `StopLogger` then clears it from the UI thread, but the flag is per-thread, so the logger thread's sleep-prevention request is only released as a side effect of that thread exiting.
+Fix: set and clear once, on a single thread.
+- **Shutdown has four different teardown routes.** `MainWindow_FormClosing` explicitly stops only the OBD logger; the high-speed, RMA and ABS loggers stop through control disposal (`HighSpeedLogService.Dispose() => StopLogging()` and equivalents).
+That works, but it is an implicit ordering dependency that is easy to break by moving a control.
+There is also no confirmation when closing the window mid-log.
+Fix: one explicit shutdown path that stops every active logger and prompts if any were running.

+### Performance
+- **`LiveDataReading.ParseCanResponse` allocates on every sample.** It runs `ecu.Name.Contains("UEGO", OrdinalIgnoreCase)` — a string search — on every CAN response, and the multi-ECU path rebuilds each reading's name with `$"{prefix}{reading.name}"` every sample.
+At 100 Hz across ~30 readings that is thousands of short-lived strings per second.
+Fix: precompute an `IsUego` flag and the prefixed channel names once on `ECUDefinition`.

+### Logging & Data Integrity
+- **The first 100 samples of every log are discarded.** `CSVWriter` uses the first 100 batches purely to discover the column set and writes nothing until the header is known, so several seconds are lost from the front of every session.
+Fix: buffer those rows and emit them once the header is frozen.
+- **Log timestamps wrap at midnight.** `J2534LoggingService` records `DateTime.Now.TimeOfDay.TotalSeconds`, which resets to zero at midnight and jumps if the system clock is corrected mid-session.
+Fix: a `Stopwatch` started when the log file opens.
+- **Stale values are indistinguishable from fresh ones.** `CSVWriter` carries the last value forward for every column on every row, so a channel that stops responding keeps emitting its last reading with nothing marking it stale.

 ### UI / UX
 - **Tab and button icons are not visible in the Visual Studio designer.** Icons are applied at runtime using Segoe MDL2 Assets glyph rendering (`GuiIcons.cs`), but the WinForms designer only executes `InitializeComponent()` and does not run post-constructor code.
 Fix: pre-render glyphs to PNG and store them as embedded resources in the project `.resx` file, then reference them via `Properties.Resources` in `InitializeComponent()` so the designer can read and re-serialize them.
 - **`MainWindow.OnLoggerStateChanged` has no user-facing error reporting.** It now logs any failure propagating logger state to child controls via `Debug.WriteLine`, but a failure is still invisible to the user at runtime.
 Consider surfacing it.
+- **Nothing persists between runs.** `Properties/Settings.settings` is still an empty profile, so window size and position, the last-used OBD configuration, the high-speed preset, the ECU variant selection and the output directory all reset on every launch.
+- **No J2534 device selection.** `J2534Session.Open` hard-codes `DiscoverAPIs().First()` and `OpenDevice("")`, so anyone with two interfaces registered cannot choose between them.
+With none installed, `.First()` throws "Sequence contains no elements" rather than saying the driver is missing.
+Fix: `FirstOrDefault()` with a clear message, plus a device picker (see Architecture).
+- **No way to reach the logs from inside the app.** The active log path is shown as static text and there is no "Open log folder" action anywhere.
+One menu item.
+- **Errors are reported exclusively through modal dialogs.** A `MessageBox` mid-drive or mid-pull blocks everything until someone reaches over to dismiss it.
+A status strip with a scrollback pane would suit the context better.
+- **`OBDLoggerControl.StartLoggerButton_Click` sets `IsLogging = true` before validating the configuration**, so the early return on a missing config leaves Start disabled and Stop enabled with no logger running.

 ### Code Quality
 - **`T6LiveTuningService.ReadEcuImageToFileAsync` is a stub.** The method validates arguments and logs but does not read ECU memory.
 Needs implementation: validate RAM address range (0x40000000–0x4000FFFF), read in chunks via `T6RMAService`, handle multi-frame reads, write binary output to file.
 - **`T6eCodingDecoder` validation rules are incomplete.** Coding validation only covers a subset of models.
 Add validation rules for S2, Exige, and Emira variants.
 - **`J2534EcuCodingService` program-mismatch repair is unimplemented.** When the ECU is unlocked, read the program-mismatch flag and, if set, optionally clear it by issuing the reset command through the coding handler (command register accepts values 1–7).
 - **`J2534Compat` shim should eventually be removed.** It restores J2534-Sharp v1 throw-on-error semantics on top of the result-based v2 API.
 Long term, handle `J2534Result`/`J2534Result<T>` (`.IsSuccess`/`.Status`/`.IsTimeout`) explicitly at each call site and delete the shim.
+- **There is no test project in the solution.** Every change is verified by hand against a car. `CSVWriter`, `LiveDataReading.ParseCanResponse`, `T6eCodingDecoder`, `HighSpeedLogPlanner` and the configuration loaders are all pure functions over bytes and files and need no hardware, so a small xUnit project covering those is the cheapest available safety net.
+It is close to a prerequisite for the session-broker work under Architecture.

 ### Protocol / Data
 - **Throttle position scaling constant may not be portable.** `LiveDataReading.cs` uses a hard-coded divisor of 77 as the observed max raw throttle value, and PID 0x11 currently appears to be scaled twice (`raw * 100 / 77`, then `* 100 / 255`).
 Verify against the OBD spec and replace with a single documented or configurable scaling.